codeforbtv/docs/local-cloud-proposal.md

 Burlington has one of a handful of gigabit networks in the country.
 These gigabit networks are islands of super-fast connectivity.
 It is only within (and to some extent between) these networks that the true potential of gigabit can currently be realized.
 Until the rest of the Internet catches up, the potential of Burlington Telecom's gigabit network can only be realized with applications deployed inside the network.

 As a US Ignite Partner, the City of Burlington is looking to showcase next-generation Internet applications that provide transformative public benefit in the areas of education & workforce, energy, health, public safety, transportation, and advanced manufacturing.
 Applications focused on any of these areas could be hosted in the Civic Cloud.
-Some examples of gigabit applications to be hosted in the Civic Cloud include:

-* **Lakecraft:** educational tool that engages youth and adults in science by gamifying the Lake Champlain Basin
-* **School Juice:** application that will present the energy usage data of all area schools in a way that can be searched, accessed by API, and visualized
-* **Live Streaming:** gigabit networks would allow for 1080p (or even 4K or 8K) streaming where most existing services are limited to 720p at best

 One unique benefit of the Civic Cloud would be in the area of public safety.
 The Vermont Digital Economy Project has found that communities with digitally connected non-governmental organizations are more resilient after natural disasters such as Tropical Storm Irene.
 Collaborating with the Vermont Digital Economy Project, volunteers working with Code for BTV, a Code for America Brigade, have built or improved websites for several non-governmental organizations and plan to work on many more of these websites.
 Having these websites hosted together in the Civic Cloud would allow the Vermont Digital Economy Project to improve security, provide options for disaster response, share content between organizations, and more easily link the organizations together.